 + Where are the puppies kept?

-The puppies are kept in puppy playpens, layered with puppy training pads or bed shavings.
+The puppies are kept in puppy playpens, layered with puppy training pads or bed shavings, depending on the size and age of the litter.
 We do not allow our puppies to go outside until they have had their second vaccination.
 This protects them from any viruses that may be contracted outdoors.
-Some viruses and bacteria can be transferred from other animals' feces, like birds.
+Some viruses and bacteria can be transferred from other animals' feces, like birds or other dogs.

 + How do you potty train the puppies?